romene/Naturaily-netlify/_posts/2014-01-28-a-definitive-guide-to-responsive-text.md

 ---
 title: A definitive guide to responsive text
-tags:
-- Frontend development
+description: >-
+  Creating a responsive web design can sometimes make us forget about webpage's most important piece - the text.
+Check out our guide to responsive text!
+slug: responsive-text-guide
+date: '2014-01-28 10:38:01 +0000'
 category: Frontend development
-date: '2014-01-28 10:38:01 +0000'
 author: Maciej Kucharski
+avatar: /assets/images/maciek.png
 image: /assets/images/responsivetext.jpg
-position: Front-end Developer
-avatar: /assets/images/maciek.png
+text-preview: >-
-text-preview: When thinking RWD most of you picture fluid grids and responsive images, forgetting a quite important piece of the puzzle - the content. *Since content is king* and most probably your content is mostly text, the text is king.
+  When thinking RWD most of you picture fluid grids and responsive images, forgetting a quite important piece of the puzzle - the content. *Since content is king* and most probably your content is mostly text, the text is king.
   Let’s see what we can do to display text properly on vast range of devices.
+tags:
+  - Frontend development
 ---

 When thinking RWD most of you picture fluid grids and responsive images, forgetting a quite important piece of the puzzle - the content. *Since content is king* and most probably your content is mostly text, the text is king.
 Let’s see what we can do to display text properly on vast range of devices.